Summer Programs 2025

 July 7 – 11, 2025

 Whether you’re looking to try chamber music for the first time or you’re a well-versed veteran wanting to enhance your ensemble skills, this weeklong intensive summer camp offers valuable tools to any aspiring string musician.
-With an emphasis on string quartet repertoire, students will be guided through rehearsals, workshops and performance opportunities.
-They will benefit from constructive coaching, group practice techniques and the experience of playing alongside members of the Rose Gellert String Quartet and other professional musicians in a positive and encouraging environment.
+Students will be guided through rehearsals, workshops and performance opportunities.
+They will benefit from constructive coaching, group practice techniques and the experience of playing alongside members of the Rose Gellert String Quartet, pianist Christina Tong and other professional musicians in a positive and encouraging environment.

-Different quartets will be formed based on playing level and experience, and each will be given focused guidance for each session.
-Students will form a large ensemble which will cap off the program.
+Different ensembles will be formed based on playing level and experience, and each will be given focused guidance for each session.
+Piano student ensemble type will be dependent on enrolment.
+All students will form a large ensemble which will cap off the program.

 Dates: July 7 – 11, 2025